Chicken Coop shed essentials

 Chicken waterer

-Many times in the winter, the water freezes solid.
-This means I have to remove chunks that can damage plastic and even metal waterers.
-The rubber bowl allows me to bang the ice out without any risk of damage.
+Many times in the winter, the water freezes solid and this can damage plastic and even metal waterers.
+Using a rubber bowl allows me to bang the ice out without any risk of damage.

 a golden chicken standing in front of a black rubber bowl filled with water.